 Banks need to review financial information to understand the history of results and get a snapshot of how your business is trending.
-If you own a start-up or newer business, we will rely more heavily on strong personal credit, management experience and collateral to underwrite and review your request.
+If you are looking for a startup loan or new business loan, we will rely more heavily on strong personal credit, management experience and collateral to underwrite and review your request.
 So let's get started with what you will need to prepare:

 Brief history of company, ownership and management